 Joan caused quite a scandal by entering into a clandestine marriage with Holland at the age of twelve.
 The following winter, while her husband was serving abroad, Joan married again to William Montacute, the Earl of Salisbury's heir.
 When Holland returned to England a few years later, he revealed his secret marriage to Joan and appealed to Pope Clement VI for his wife's return, Joan supported his appeal.
 Salisbury resorted to keeping her a prisoner in his home.
 The Pope annulled Joan's marriage to Montacute and ordered to return to Thomas Holland, with whom she lived for the next eleven years.
 The marriage produced four children.

 Richard is the first English monarch for whom a contemporary painting survives.
-He was built in the typical Plantagenet mould, around six feet tall, fair haired and good-looking, with finely chiseled features and beautiful, long, tapering hands.
+He was built in the typical Plantagenet mould, around six feet tall, auburn-haired and good-looking, with finely chiselled features and beautiful, long, tapering hands.
 The chronicler Adam of Usk described him as being ' as beautiful as Absalom.'
-Richard was also volatile and unstable, brooding and vengeful, and in him the famed Plantagenet temper boiled into a frenzy.
+Richard was also volatile and unstable, brooding and vengeful, and in him, the famed Plantagenet temper boiled into a frenzy.

 The country was governed by Richard's uncle John of Gaunt and a council during his minority.
-In 1381, when Richard was fourteen, the Peasants Revolt, probably the first socialist movement in English history, broke out in Kent in reaction to a highly unpopular poll tax.
+In 1381, when Richard was fourteen, the Peasants Revolt, probably the first socialist movement in English history, broke out in Kent due to simmering resentment of a highly unpopular poll tax.
 The rebels marched up to London, their leaders, Watt Tyler, Jack Straw and a priest, John Ball, demanded the abolition of serfdom and a pardon for all participants in the uprising.
 Discontented recruits to the cause were many and their army swelled to what is estimated at around ten thousand.